 Assess Industry Peers to Remain Competitive

-Getting Started With Market Research
+Getting Started With Association Research

 Now that you know more about the keys and benefits of market research, you may wonder about the best approach to getting started.
 Before you embark on your research journey, consider the goals and strategy of your organization so that you can decide on the best direction.
 Ask yourself:

-- What are your overall organizational goals (both from a mission and values standpoint, and an operational one)?
+- What are your overall organizational goals (both from a mission and values standpoint and an operational one)?

 - What do you know about your audience or community?
-(This is a great time to develop niche-personas if you don’t already have them in place.)
+(This is a great time to develop niche personas if you don’t already have them in place.)

 - What would you like to know about your audience?

 Answering these questions will help you develop clear goals and objectives for your market research.
 Take your time during this exploratory period.
-Remember, the more specific and well thought out your answers are to these discovery questions, the more tailored and valuable your research will ultimately be.
+Remember, the more specific and well-thought-out your answers are to these discovery questions, the more tailored and valuable your research will ultimately be.